 Professional Profile

-Professor in the Academic Department of Social and Political Sciences at Universidad del Pacífico and member of the university Research Center.
-She holds a Ph.D. in International Studies with specializations in Comparative Development and Latin American studies from the University of Miami (United States).
-She has been Salzburg Fellow in Austria in the Social and Economic Determinants of Health.
+Associate professor of the Academic Department of Social and Political Sciences at the Universidad del Pacífico and member of the Research Center of the same institution.
+She holds a Ph.D in International Studies with specializations in comparative development and Latin American studies from the University of Miami (United States), and has been a Salzburg Seminar Fellow in Austria in the Social and Economic Determinants of the Public´s Health.

-Her current research focuses on the intersection of labor and social rights with gender, ethnicity/race and social class.
-Domestic paid workers and other special employment system workers are of her particular interest.
-Before this research work, she carried out studies on health rights for marginalized communities and penal policies in the United States and Peru.
-She has several publications in peer-reviewed and indexed journals, books, working papers, and other academic journals.
+Professor Pérez´s current research focuses on the intersection of labor and social rights with gender, ethnicity/race, social class, and migration.
+Of particular interest are paid domestic workers and other special labor regimes.
+Prior to this line of inquiry, she conducted studies on health rights for marginalized populations and on prison policies in the United States and Peru.
+She is widely published in refereed and indexed journals, books, working papers and other academic texts.

 Specialization Areas